schjonhaug/tapcards/README.md

 ## Development and debug

-For the ongoing development and upkeep of this library, it is beneficial to utilise the [Python emulator](https://github.com/coinkite/coinkite-tap-proto/tree/master/emulator) provided by CoinKite.
+For the ongoing development and upkeep of this library, it is beneficial to utilise the [Python emulator](https://github.com/coinkite/coinkite-tap-proto/tree/master/emulator) provided by Coinkite.
 You can integrate the emulator with the library by executing `UseEmulator()`.
 Additionally, invoking `EnableDebugLogging()` will provide valuable information for debugging.